 These three beaches are located outside of town and in the same proximity of each other.
 Definitely worth a visit at each, if you can make it happen!
 In my opinion, these three beaches are the most gorgeous, all white sand and turquoise blue water.
 The neighborhood here gives off a cool beach town vibe similar to California.
 Not a lot of tourists frequent here, but because these beaches are in local neighborhoods, parking can be a pain to get here.

 Recommended to check out during the week, and if you come here plan for a long beach day.
 You can sit back and relax, and rent water toys.
-The water is always mellow here, so more popular for swimming.
+The water is always mellow here, so more popular for swimming or playing with water toys.
 If you are taking the bus from Waikiki, take either the 56 or 57 towards Kailua.